ebi-uniprot/protvar-fe/public/help.md

 <a name="protein-pockets"></a>**Protein Pockets:** Protein pockets are predicted based on geometry and physico-chemical properties from the regions of high confidence in the AlphaFold2 models.

-<a name="protein-position"></a>**Protein Position:** Variants annotations can be accessed in ProtVar via their protein accession and position.
+<a name="protein-position"></a>**Protein Position:** Variant annotations can be accessed in ProtVar via their protein accession and position.
 The proteins should be named according to the UniProt canonical isoform accession and numbering.
 ProtVar maps the protein position to the genomic coordinates of the relevant codon on the GRCh38 assembly.
 ProtVar then considers the codon sequence and the reference and variant amino acids provided by the user to calculate the exact coordinate(s) and the variant nucleotide(s).
 If there is more than one variant or coordinate which could be possible then both alternatives are shown on different rows in the results.

 <a name="protein-position-to-genomic-coordinates"></a>**Protein Position to Genomic Coordinates:** If the user enters a UniProt accession and position the variant will firstly be mapped to the genomic location on the GRCh38 reference.
 ProtVar will then retrieve information based on that position.
-ProtVar uses the codon sequence of the refrence and the amino acid variant to calculate which of the positions in the codon must be changed and to whic other nucleotide to affect the user entered change.
+ProtVar uses the codon sequence of the reference and the amino acid variant to calculate which of the positions in the codon must be changed and to which other nucleotide to affect the user entered change.
 This means that the result is not always a single genomic position or nucleotide change if more than one change can cause the same amino acid variation.

-<a name="protvar-rest-api"></a>**ProtVar REST API:** The REST API can be used to access single or groups of positions programatically without needing to use the user interface.
+<a name="protvar-rest-api"></a>**ProtVar REST API:** The REST API can be used to access single or groups of positions programmatically without needing to use the user interface.
 This may be useful for embedding in a pipeline or if the user wants to write a parser to extract specific information from the resulting json object.

 <a name="region"></a>**Region:** The region has no fixed size but is simply the area surrounding the variant position in sequence space.
 This may include structural features such as helices or functional features such as binding regions.